Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ### Navigation bar

-Orange footer comes with a navigation sub-component: `.footer-nav`.
+The footer comes with a navigation sub-component: `.footer-nav`.
 You can add several categories in one footer-column by adding accordion items or its content directly inside columns.
 You can also change every column size depending on the breakpoint.
-Try to have equal sized columns length and it will wrap nicely.
+Try to have equal sized columns height and it will wrap nicely.

 {{< callout warning >}}
 This sub-component needs our Collapse JavaScript plugin to work well.